-|Note: When administering an intramuscular injection, place fingers in contact with syringe barrel through windows in shield to prevent possible premature activation of safety guard.|
+|Note: When administering RhoGAM intramuscularly, place fingers in contact with glass syringe barrel through windows in shield to prevent possible premature activation of safety guard.|

-|After injection, use free hand to slide safety guard over needle.
+|After injection, to engage the safety guard, use free hand to slide safety guard over needle.
 An audible "click" indicates proper activation.
 Keep hands behind needle at all times.
 Dispose of the syringe in accordance with local regulations.|

 More about RhoGAM Ultra-Filtered Plus (rho (d) immune globulin)

-- Side Effects
+- Side effects

-- During Pregnancy or Breastfeeding
+- During pregnancy or Breastfeeding

-- Pricing & Coupons
+- Pricing & coupons

-- En Español
+- En español

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.